canhth/edu-algorithms/problems/binary-tree-inorder-traversal/readme.md

-# Binary Tree Inorder traversal
+# Binary Tree Inorder Traversal

 Given a binary tree, output its elements as of priorder traversal.
 Recursive solution is trivial, so try to use iterative one.